lauracondon/pands-problem-sheet/README.md

   ### Week 7 - moby-dick.txt
  - [Moby Dick - Chapter One.
 Sourced from Project Gutenberg](https://www.gutenberg.org/files/2701/2701-h/2701-h.htm) accessed on Thursday March 4th 2021

+ ### Week 8 - plottask.py
+10/03/2021 - Note: I need to comment my code and also add some extra formatting to it to make it look nicer